joshjohanning/joshjohanning.github.io/_posts/2021-06-17-angular-tokenization.md

 ## Build Configuration / File Replacement Update 08/12/2021

-I saw this in an `angular.json` file and had to update this post.
+I saw this in an `angular.json`{: .filepath} file and had to update this post.
 This might be a more elegant solution than creating an entirely new `tokenized` build configuration:

 ```json
           "configurations": {